kshitij-dev16/Python-Lab/Experiment 1/README.md

 Conclusion
 The program effectively calculates statistical data from multiple integer inputs.

-#Program-3: Area of a Circle
-Aim
-To find the area of a circle based on a user-defined radius.

 Theory
 The area of a circle is calculated using the mathematical formula:
 A